flipacholas/Architecture-of-consoles/articles/nintendo-3ds.Rmd.md

   - This firmware is often referred to as 'Horizon' as well.
 - **TWL_FIRM**: It commands the Nintendo 3DS to behave like a Nintendo DSi.
 It does come at the expense of disabling all the exclusive features, but considering how the CPU, GPU, sound and I/O are intertwined; TWL_FIRM is truly a work of art.
 Consequently, the ARM9 and ARM7 are placed in the foreground (they execute the main program) [@operating_system-gbatek_firm].
   - The name 'TWL' comes from the codename of the Nintendo DSi.
-- **AGB_FIRM**: Similarly to TWL_FIRM but the 3DS now becomes a Game Boy Advance.
+- **AGB_FIRM**: Similar to TWL_FIRM, the 3DS now becomes a Game Boy Advance.
 Here, the ARM7 executes the main program.
 - **SAFE_FIRM**: Used solely for maintenance-related tasks, such as system updates.
 This firmware is basically an early revision of NATIVE_FIRM (doesn't go beyond version `3.0` on the old 3DS and version `8.1` on the New 3DS [@operating_system-safehax]).

 All of these firmware come with separate binaries for the ARM11, ARM9 and ARM7 CPUs.
 The only exception is that the ARM7 won't be active under NATIVE_FIRM and SAFE_FIRM.